Children’s Books about Being Yourself

 Activity Ideas

-• Discuss how Brian is a good artist and that all of us have something we are good at even if others don't realize it.
+Discuss how Brian is a good artist and that we all have something we are good at, even if others don't realize it.

 Alma & How She Got Her Name

-This is definitely one of my new favorite books.
+This is one of my favorite books.
 Alma starts the story not liking how long her name is: Alma Sofia Esperanza José Pura Candela.
 Her dad then explains to her why each of her names is important.
-You can see Alma grow prouder and prouder of her name as the story goes.
+You can see Alma grow prouder and prouder of her name as the story goes on.

 Activity Ideas

-• Have student find out how they got their names.
+Have the students find out how they got their names.

-• Have students find out the names of their grandparents and important people in their lives and create a name like Alma's.
+Have students discover the names of their grandparents and important people and create a name like Alma's.

-Stand Tall Molly Lou Melon Read aloud companion activities for social emotional learning
+Stand Tall Molly Lou Melon Read Aloud Activities

 ABOUT LAURA